carlosrobertofreire/ibs-reader/README.md

 ### Editing

-Open `bsreader/debit-kb.txt` and edit your own knowledge base for debit statements, following the pattern already used in the file.
+Open `bsreader/debit-kb.txt` and create your own knowledge base for debit statements, following the pattern already used in the file.

 ## Running